-Things to do in and near Ipoh
+Things to do in & near Ipoh

 Among the popular day-trip destinations in the country, the city of Ipoh stands alongside George Town as a local-favourite.
 Its plethora of old-school kopitiams, colonial buildings, and weathered streets lined with art murals have Ipoh-ites bragging about them in and outside of their city.